swiftlang/swift-evolution/proposals/0272-swiftpm-binary-dependencies.md

 useful when, for example, providing a pre-built or closed source C library alongside an open source set of Swift bindings for the library.

-When a package is built that depends upon any product with a binary target, the package manager will search the `artifacts` declaration list to find an artifact which matches the current build conditions.
-This list will be searched in order, and the first matching artifact will be used.
-It is the job of the package author/publisher to provide an appropriate set of artifacts for the use cases the package wishes to support.
-This use case will be limited to Apple platforms in the beginning.
+The use case will be limited to Apple platforms in the beginning.
 In the future, we can add support for other platforms.
 A potential approach is outlined in the future directions section.

 ## Detailed design

 The design consists of the following key points:
 * New `PackageDescription` API for defining a binary target.
-* New parameter on a package declaration level to opt-out of binary dependencies.
 * New requirements for the `Package.resolved` file when using binary packages.
+* A new command to compute a checksum for a file.
 * A new mechanism for downloading binary target artifacts.
+* Support for artifact mirroring.

 Terminology: